The Times of Israel: Removed blog posts

-In May 2023, Jeffrey Camras wrote a blog in which he stated "Palestine must be obliterated" because its existence is "an afront to society, morality, humanity...
-It represents lies and antisemitism, oppression and terror.
-Nothing more."
-He also claimed that Palestinian nationality was "a lie".
+In May 2023, Chicago-based blogger Jeffrey Camras wrote a blog post in which he stated, "In order to right a wrong, in order to make peace and move forward, Palestine must be obliterated."
+Camras also claimed that Palestinian nationality was "a lie".
 Genocide scholar Raz Segal cited this as an example of genocidal rhetoric in the Israeli discourse.
-The blog was subsequently removed.
+The post was subsequently removed after receiving criticism on social media and The Times of Israels comment section.

 Additional media

 In addition to written journalism, The Times of Israel produces and publishes three podcasts; it also produces video content: